heiner/heiner.github.com/_drafts/random-samples.md

 ```

 We now want to do "online shuffling", i.e., go through the dataset in
 a random order, visiting each sample exactly once.
-We want to do that
+We also want to be
-while being preemptible -- our algorithm can be stopped and later
-restarted from a checkpoint.
+preemptible -- our algorithm can be stopped and later restarted from a

-Let's further say the number of samples $$N$$ is large enough such
-that even an array like `np.arange(N)` does not fit into the memory of
-a single machine (this will be true around a hundred billion entries or
-so).
+checkpoint.
+Perhaps we would even like this to be _seekable_: Quickly
+asking for the entry that comes at position `i` of the shuffle.

 What we are asking for is equivalent to selecting one of the $$N!$$
 many permutations of $$N$$ items, then doing lookups of the form